2B: No Evictions Without Representation

 Does the rental assistance negatively impact landlords?
 For example, if I had a tenant who needed and was receiving rental assistance, through the program, how would I as a Landlord feel confident that I was my monthly rent in its entirety and not a proportional amount?
 Would this program also assist in the payment of utilities if that was the tenant's responsibility?

-Catherine asked about 4 years ago
+Catherine asked over 4 years ago

 The measure does not define the program.
 It authorizes a program of rent support.
 Subsequent legislation or rules would provide additional detail.